Bemban (state constituency)

 Bemban is a state constituency in Malacca, Malaysia, that has been represented in the Melaka State Legislative Assembly.

 The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Melaka State Legislative Assembly under the first-past-the-post voting system.
-Since 2021, the State Assemblyman for Bemban is Mohd Yadzil Yaakub from the Parti Pribumi Bersatu Malaysia (PPBM).
+Since 2021, the State Assemblyman for Bemban is Mohd Yadzil Yaakub from the WAWASAN.

 Definition

 The Bemban constituency contains the polling districts of Pondok Kempas, Ayer Kangkong, Kesang Tua, Kesang Jaya, Ayer Barok, Taman Maju, Ayer Panas, Seri Bemban and Tehel.

 History

 Polling districts

 According to the gazette issued on 31 October 2022, the Bemban constituency has a total of 9 polling districts.